Whitley Bay High School: Admissions

-Most students live in the surrounding area of Whitley Bay, Tynemouth and Monkseaton.
-The rest are from other parts of Tyne and Wear.
-The majority of students join the school from one of four middle schools: Valley Gardens Middle School, Wellfield Middle School, Monkseaton Middle School, and Marden Bridge Middle School.
-Many students remain at the school from year 9 to year 13.
+It is situated next to Monkseaton Drive (A1148), towards the north of Monkseaton.
+There is a subway for access under the main road.
+It is in the parish of St Peter, Monkseaton.

 History

 Grammar school

-Formerly housed in what is now Marden Bridge Middle School, the school was originally built as a grammar school in 1963, and was known as Whitley Bay and Monkseaton Grammar School.
+The school was originally built as a grammar school in 1963, and was originally known as Whitley Bay and Monkseaton Grammar School.
 The buildings were officially opened on 7 December 1963, by Edward Boyle, Baron Boyle of Handsworth.
-The original buildings on site were A Block, B Block and C Block. and in 1973, it became a high school.
+It was formerly housed in what is now the Marden Bridge Middle School.
+The original buildings on site were A Block, B Block and C Block.